Frequently Asked Questions about

 The bald eagle (Haliaetus leucocephalus) was re-classified from endangered to threatened in 1995.
 In July 1999, the Service proposed delisting the bald eagle in the lower 48 States.
 Following delisting on August 8, 2007, the bald eagle is still be protected by New Jersey State law, the Migratory Bird Treaty Act, and the federal Bald and Golden Eagle Protection Act.
 For consistency with these laws, the Service recommends protection of bald eagles consistent with the National Bald Eagle Management Guidelines.
 See the Northeast and Midwest Regional web sites for more information.

-"Candidate species" are species that appear to warrant consideration for addition to the federal List of Endangered and Threatened Wildlife and Plants.
+"Candidate species" are species that appear to warrant addition to the federal List of Endangered and Threatened Wildlife and Plants, but listing is currently precluded by higher priority actions.
 Although these species receive no substantive or procedural protection under the ESA, the Service encourages federal agencies and other planners to give consideration to these species in the environmental planning process.
 When possible, the Service works with other agencies, organizations, and private landholders to develop Candidate Conservation Agreements.
 Through these agreements, candidate species can be protected, avoiding the need to list them as threatened or endangered.
-Three candidate species are found in New Jersey: red knot (Calidris canutus rufa), bog asphodel (Narthecium americanum), and Hirst's panic grass (Dichanthelium hirstii).
+One candidate species is found in New Jersey: Hirst Brothers' panic grass (Dichanthelium hirstii).
 Also see the Service's list of candidate species and candidate conservation web page.

 A "proposed species" is a plant or animal that has been officially proposed in the Federal Register for addition to the List of Endangered and Threatened Wildlife and Plants, but has not yet been officially added to the List.
 The Service must propose a species for listing before actually listing it, to allow for a public comment period.
 Proposed species receive many of the same protections as threatened and endangered species under the ESA.
 There are currently no species proposed for listing that occur in New Jersey.
 See the Service's list of proposed species.

 "Critical habitat" refers to specific geographic areas essential to the conservation of a listed species, which may require special management considerations or protection.
 Critical habitat for a particular species is designated by federal regulation at the time a species is added to the List of Endangered and Threatened Wildlife and Plants.
 If the Service determines that designation of critical habitat would not be prudent for a particular species, it may elect not to designate critical habitat.
 For example, designation of critical habitat may not be prudent for a species that is threatened by illegal collection.
 There is no designated critical habitat in New Jersey.
-See additional information about Critical Habitat.
+See additional information about Critical Habitat, and a Critical Habitat Fact Sheet.

 How do I know if I have listed species on my property?